 Using essential oils in a steam

-Essential oils are very helpful for children as well as pregnant or lactating mothers, however, the safety information for each blend or essential oil should be carefully reviewed.
+Essential oils are very helpful for children as well as pregnant or lactating mothers, however, the safety information for each essential oil blend or essential oil should be carefully reviewed.
 It is especially important to dilute essential oils when creating a blend that will interact with these groups We include safety information on all of our product pages.
-We also recommend reviewing our simple guidelines for using essential oils with children, pregnant or lactating women by reading our blog, Essential oils & pregnancy: What you need to know.
+We also recommend reviewing our simple guidelines for using essential oils with pregnant or lactating women by reading our blog, Essential oils & pregnancy: What you need to know.